What is No-Claim Bonus (NCB) in Health Insurance?

 What is No Claim Bonus in Health Insurance?

-Do you know what is ?Super NCB in health insurance
+Do you know what “Super NCB in health insurance” is?

-The Super NCB is an accelerated version of No Claim Bonus, which you opt for by paying an additional premium.
+The super NCB is an accelerated version of the no-claim bonus, which you opt for by paying an additional premium.

 No Claim Bonus Calculator

-No-claim bonus calculator works as a percentage increase in the sum insured for each claim-free year.
+The no-claim bonus calculator works as a percentage increase in the sum insured for each claim-free year.
 For instance, if the insurer offers a 10% bonus, a Rs.
 10 lakh health insurance policy becomes Rs.
-11 lakh after one claim-free year.
+11 lakh after a claim-free year.

 Types of No-Claim Bonus in Health Insurance

 A No-Claim Bonus (NCB) in health insurance is a reward for not filing any claims in a policy year.
 The incentive helps the policyholders to stay healthy and eschew small or undue claims.
 Additionally, no claim bonus means that it is a reward given by your insurance provider for not claiming during a policy period.
-This benefit is offered as a discount on your next renewal premium or as an increase in your sum insured without a premium increase.
+This benefit is offered as a discount on your next renewal premium or as an increase in your sum insured without increasing your premium.

 1 Cumulative Bonus (Increased Sum Insured):